 Header tags are used to structure your website's content.
 Header tags are used to create headings and subheadings on your website.
-They range from h tag to h tag, with h tag being the most important and h tag being the least important.
+They range from H1 tags to h6 tags, with H1 tags being the most important and H6 tags being the least important.

 You want to use header tags to help structure your website's content and make it easy for search engines to understand.
 You also want to use header tags to target your target keywords.

 Anchor text is the text that you use when linking to other pages on your website.
 When linking to other pages, you want to use relevant and keyword-rich anchor text.
 This will help search engines understand what the page you are linking to is about.

 If you are linking to a page on your website, you want to use keyword-rich anchor text that is relevant to the page you are linking to.
 For example, if you are linking to a page about blacksmithing, you would want to use anchor text that contains the keyword "blacksmithing."